Home Education and Term-Time Holidays: No Fines, No Term Dates (UK)

 Vocabulary sticks.
 The spaced repetition system means words come back just when your child is about to forget them.
 After a year of daily French, my 12-year-old can hold a basic conversation with our French neighbours.
 She learned more vocabulary through Duolingo than she did in two years of primary school French lessons.

 It’s genuinely free.
 Unlike many educational apps that lock essential content behind a paywall, Duolingo’s free tier gives you access to all language learning content.
-You’ll see ads between lessons and there’s a hearts/energy system that limits how many mistakes you can make before waiting, but the actual curriculum is identical to the paid version.
+You’ll see ads between lessons and there’s a hearts or energy system that limits how many mistakes you can make before waiting, but the actual curriculum is identical to the paid version.

 The streak anxiety is real.
 Duolingo’s notifications can be relentless.
 “Duo is sad” notifications at 9pm when your child hasn’t practised are manipulative, full stop.
-Turn off push notifications in your phone settings — the learning still happens without the guilt trips.
+Turn off push notifications in your phone settings.
+The learning still happens without the guilt trips.
+If screens are a wider worry in your house, our guide to screen time boundaries that actually work may help.

 It won’t make your child fluent on its own.
 Duolingo is brilliant at vocabulary, reading, and basic grammar.
 It’s weaker on speaking, listening to natural conversation, and understanding cultural context.
 Think of it as one tool in the language learning toolbox, not the whole toolbox.

-The free version is genuinely usable — don’t let anyone tell you otherwise.
-But if your child uses Duolingo daily and the energy system is causing frustration, Super Duolingo removes ads, gives unlimited hearts, and adds offline access.
+The free version is genuinely usable, and don’t let anyone tell you otherwise.
+But if your child uses Duolingo daily and the mistake limit is causing frustration, Super Duolingo removes ads, gives unlimited hearts or energy, and adds offline access.

 For families, the Family Plan is the better deal.
-It costs around £95.99/year for up to 6 accounts, which works out at roughly £16 per person per year if you fill all the slots.
-You don’t need to live in the same household — you could split it with another home ed family.
+It costs around £89.99/year for up to 6 accounts, which works out at roughly £15 per person per year if you fill all the slots.
+You don’t need to live in the same household, so you could split it with another home ed family.
 Each person keeps their own separate account and progress.
+Prices checked July 2026.

-There’s also Duolingo Max which adds AI-powered video calls with characters and roleplay conversations.
+There’s also Duolingo Max, which adds AI-powered video calls with characters and roleplay conversations.
 It’s more expensive and, honestly, I don’t think it’s worth it for children.
-The most useful AI feature (grammar explanations when you get answers wrong) was made free for everyone in January 2026.
+The most useful AI feature, the “Explain My Answer” grammar explanations you get when you answer wrong, was made free for everyone from January 2026, so it is no longer a reason to pay.

 For home educating families, Duolingo fills a specific gap that’s hard to fill otherwise: structured, progressive language learning that doesn’t require the parent to already speak the language.
 I don’t speak French.
 My daughters are learning it anyway, and they’re making real progress.